 A method has been developed in [3] to examine the effects of Distributed Energy Resource ownership on the benefit of each participant in the form of a single community microgrid in the P2P trading market.
 The Supply Demand Ratio method was used to calculate the P2P trading prices in this study.
 An energy management method is proposed in [4] that integrates demand-side management into the P2P electricity trading problem.
 Demand side management offers flexibility for community residents to participate in the P2P electricity market.
 They use a uniform pricing and electricity-allocation mechanism based on the Supply Demand Ratio method to ensure that every household within the community residents can participate fairly in P2P electricity trading.
 A smart bidding strategy is developed in [5] for a community of smart homes with different distributed energy resources, battery, electric vehicle, and smart appliances (thermal and electrical loads).
 The proposed algorithm involves a double auction mechanism, in which bidding occurs between the prosumers and consumers based on Supply Demand Ratio and real-time pricing.
 A deep learning-based P2P transaction method combined with Supply Demand Ratio is proposed in [6], which uses a data-driven approach to build a transaction behaviour model to optimize the energy consumption plans and P2P bids of prosumers in the community.
-The Supply Demand Ratio pricing mechanism has been utilized in [7] to develop an approach to optimize the charging/discharging schedule of battery energy storage systems in the microgrids of prosumers based on an energy router-based energy sharing structure.
+The Supply Demand Ratio pricing mechanism has been utilized based energy sharing structure.